dzinoviev/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs).
+The total number of missing values in the dataset:

 ```r
 dim (activity)[1] - dim (complete.activity)[1]